The Next Scholars Program

-What is the NeXXt Scholars Program?
+What is the Next Scholars Program?

 The New York Academy of Sciences, in partnership with the U.S. Department of State and a consortium of women's colleges, launched the NeXXt Scholars Program in the fall of 2012.
-This Program aims to engage, connect and advance young women from countries with predominantly Muslim populations and young American women to pursue undergraduate degrees in Science, Technology, Engineering and Math (STEM) fields.
-In order to accomplish this goal, the Academy provides partnership, mentorship, and networking support for these Scholars by way of a selected STEM Fellow.
+This Program aimed to engage, connect, and advance young women from countries with predominantly Muslim populations and young American women to pursue undergraduate degrees in STEM fields.
+In order to accomplish this goal, the Academy provided partnership, mentorship, and networking support for these Scholars by way of a selected female STEM Fellow (mentor).

-Application Process for American NeXXt Scholars
+Application Process for Next Scholars

-Application Process for International NeXXt Scholars
+Application Process for Next Mentors

 In a special video address, U.S. Secretary of State Hillary Rodham Clinton announced the creation of the NeXXt Scholars Program at the Celebrating Women in Science event held at the New York Academy of Sciences on December 10, 2011, the same night the 2011 Nobel Prizes were presented in Sweden, as well as the centennial of Marie Curie's second Nobel Prize.